ThePython10110/ExchangeClone/README.md

     * Fixed an error message about the `invert` texture modifier

 ### 4.4
-* New Features
-    * Mineclonia Support
+* Added Mineclonia Support (or at least, I thought I did)
 * The version numbers kind of disagree around here and I'm too lazy to fix it.

 ### 4.3